Montgomery Daniel

 Montgomery Daniel (born 1954) is a Vincentian politician.
 Montgomery is also the Unity Labour Party North Windward candidate for 2020 Vincentian general election.
 He has been elected as the Member of Parliament for the constituency of North Windward in the House of Assembly of Saint Vincent and the Grenadines since 2001.
-He has been the Deputy Prime Minister since 30 November 2020.
+He was the Deputy Prime Minister from 2020 to 2025.